thomast1906/DevOps-The-Hard-Way-Azure/README.md

 # DevOps-The-Hard-Way-Azure

-This tutorial contains a full, real-world solution for setting up an environment that is using DevOps technologies and practices for deploying apps and cloud services/cloud infrastructure to Azure.
+Welcome to the DevOps-The-Hard-Way-Azure tutorial!
+This comprehensive guide provides a real-world solution for implementing DevOps practices and technologies to deploy applications and cloud services/infrastructure on Microsoft Azure.

 The repository contains free labs, documentation, diagrams, and docs for setting up an entire workflow and DevOps environment from a real-world perspective in Azure.